cuustard/schoolwork/imedia/imedia_pages2/C_af_regulation_in_advertising.md

 |CAP (Committee of Advertising Practice)| Writes advertising codes|
 |ASA (Advertising Standards Authority)| Assesses if adverts breach CAP's advertising codes|

-## Key Pieces of Data that I think are important to know and utilise when planning a marketing campaign

-ASA only spent 93.9% of their budget.
-Means that they should have worked harder.
-Their target was at least 97.5%.
-As a sector, Food and Drink make up 7.95% of complaints of all sectors. and 1376/21,110.

 ## Advertising Codes

-- misleading ads
+- Misleading ads
-- harmful ads
+- Harmful ads
-- ofensive
+- Ofensive

 ## Issues for socal media influencers

-- have to say they bought or recieved a product for free
+- Have to say they bought or recieved a product for free
-- have to say it is an ad
+- Have to say it is an ad